Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Introduction

-In the last years several different models describing the dynamics of loop quantum gravity have been introduced \cite{Giesel:2007wn,Domagala:2010bm,Husain:2011tk,Domagala:2012tq}.
-A common property of all these models is that they introduce additional matter fields that serve as reference matter for either only the temporal coordinate or the temporal and spatial coordinates respectively.
-In the framework of the relational formalism \cite{Rovelli:all,Dittrich04,Thiemann2004} these reference fields are used to construct observables with respect to the Hamiltonian and spatial diffeomorphism constraint that are present in the ADM formulation of general relativity.
-Following \cite{Giesel:2012rb} these models can be classified as type I and type II models.
-Models of type I are characterized by containing two pairs of four scalar fields and are usually a second class system.
-If one reduces the system with respect to the second class constraints one pair of the four scalar fields can be expressed in terms of the remaining degrees of freedom and one ends up with a first class system for which the remaining four scalar fields can be used as reference matter.
-Thus, a full reduction with respect to the Hamiltonian and spatial diffeomorphism constraint is possible.
-On the other hand for models of type II only a partial reduction can be obtained for the reason that these models include only one reference field usually used as reference matter associated to the Hamiltonian constraint.
-In this work we will extend the class of models of type I models that were so far focused on the various dust models that have been introduced by Kucha\v{r} et al in their seminal papers \cite{Kuchar:1995xn,Bicak:1997bx,Brown:1994py}.
-Referring to the model in \cite{Domagala:2010bm} that belongs to the class type II here we want to discuss the associated model of type I which uses four Klein-Gordon scalar fields as reference matter for the Hamiltonian and spatial diffeomorphism constraint.
-Particularly, analyzing the model presented here as well as the model in \cite{Domagala:2010bm} yields the possibility to learn something about possible differences in the quantum theory when either Dirac quantization is used, as it is done for \cite{Domagala:2010bm}, or reduced phase space quantization that we will apply here.
-For a review on the Dirac quantization program applied to loop quantum gravity see for instance \cite{Giesel:2012ws}.
-In the case of reduced phase space quantization for loop quantum gravity in order to complete the quantization program, basically we need to perform three steps. \begin{itemize} \item{\underline{Step 1: Construction of Observables}} \\ First, we need to perform a reduction with respect to the constraints of the system.
+For the reason that we perform a reduced phase space quantization for both models the one in section \ref{s2} as well as the one in \ref{s3}, we briefly summarize the main three steps that need to performed in this approach below: \begin{itemize} \item{\underline{Step 1: Construction of Observables}} \\ First, we need to perform a reduction with respect to the constraints of the system.
 Since loop quantum gravity is based on a formulation of general relativity in terms of Ashtekar variables this includes the Hamiltonian, the spatial diffeomorphism as well as an additional SU(2) gauge constraint.
 Note, that in all current available models the latter is solved by Dirac quantization and therefore not considered in the reduction of the classical theory.
 We will follow the same line in our work here and derive the partially reduced phase space with respect to the Hamiltonian and spatial diffeomorphism constraint and solve the Gauss constraint via Dirac quantization at the quantum level.
 The classical reduction is obtained using the relational formalism that, given a set of reference fields, provides a formalism to construct observables.